Employee Benefits

 Deductible vs. Out-of-Pocket Maximum: What's the Difference?

-A deductible is the amount of money you need to pay before your insurance begins to pay according to the terms of your policy.
-An out-of-pocket maximum refers to the cap, or limit, on the amount of money you have to pay for covered services per plan year before your insurance covers 100% of the cost of services.
+A deductible is the amount of money you need to pay before your insurance begins to cover costs according to the terms of your policy.
+An out-of-pocket maximum refers to the cap, or limit, on the amount of money you have to pay for covered services per plan year before your insurance covers 100% of covered services costs.

-Many health insurance plans, including individual and group plans, have a deductible and an out-of-pocket maximum.
+Many health insurance plans, including individual and group plans (plans you enroll in through work), have a deductible and an out-of-pocket maximum.
 Let’s explore the key differences between the two.

 “Out-of-pocket maximum” and “deductible” both refer to caps on how much money you’re required to spend before your insurance covers certain costs.
-Furthermore, both are annual, meaning they “reset” at the start of each new policy year.
+Both are annual costs, meaning they “reset” at the start of each new policy year.

 Hitting your deductible

-Most plans also have separate deductibles for medical services, prescriptions, and family care.
-Importantly, your premium payments do not count towards your deductible, and in many cases, copays do not count either.
+Once you reach your deductible, your insurer begins covering some costs of services.
+Remember that some plans also have separate deductibles for medical services, prescriptions, and family care.
+Your premium payments don’t count toward your deductible, and in many cases, copays don’t count either.

 Hitting your out-of-pocket maximum

-Just like with deductibles, your premium payments do not count toward your out-of-pocket maximum.
-You will continue to pay them even after your out-of-pocket max has been met.
+Remember, your monthly insurance premium payments don’t count toward your out-of-pocket maximum.
+You’ll continue to pay them even after your out-of-pocket maximum has been met.

 From then until the end of the policy year, your insurance provider will pay the total cost of all covered services included in your policy.
-You will no longer need to make copays or contribute to coinsurance.
+Then, you’ll no longer need to make copays or contribute to coinsurance.
 Once a new policy year begins, both your deductible and maximum contributions return to zero.

 Consider deductibles and out-of-pocket maximums as you enroll